Frequently Asked Questions

 - Yes.
 Home schooled students who are at least 16 may apply even if they do not have an official transcript showing credits earned.
-Home schooled students may work directly with the ECHS office to obtain an application for Spring 2016.
 Bear in mind that a home schooled student who does not have transfer credits on a transcript may not be able to earn sufficient dual credits to earn a high school diploma.
 However, they may still earn college credits toward a transfer or associates degree.

 How long may I be in Early College?

 - Students entering as juniors may participate in Early College for up to 6 terms.
 Seniors entering ECHS may participate until they have earned sufficient credits for a high school diploma or up to 6 terms, whichever comes first.

 I've heard about the Oregon Promise program.
 Can I participate in Early College and then utilize the Oregon Promise program?

 - Oregon Promise is a new program whereby some students may receive support to attend community college after high school.
 While we are still learning about this program, it looks like ECHS students may be able to benefit from it to a small degree.
 Oregon Promise covers up to 90 credits at the community college.
 The credits ECHS students earn while in high school count toward that limit.
 Most ECHS students graduate with around 75 credits, so there may still some room to benefit from the program.